NOAA-GFDL/fre-cli/ideas.md

 * `click.pass_context`: allows use of `context.forward(command)` and `context.invoke(command, args)` for discouraged yet possible invocation of commands from another command, probably what is going to be the solution to running all of something like `fre make` at once

 ## Potential Errors
-* environments: I'm working with mainly `venv` right now, but `conda` and `venv` on other computers may fail
-    - this is likely due to the setup, within `setup.py`` and calling `pip install --editable` after
-    - however, using ^ this allows for cleaner execution, where the user only has to type `$scriptname` in the command line instead of `python $scriptname.py` (followed by any needed commands and flags of course
 * `click.confirm()` actions will be hard for users to script

 ## Questions for Users/Devs